darnado/caledros-basic-blocks/README.txt

 = Version 1.0.1 =

 This update includes important bug fixes for the Slider block, improved compatibility using apiFetch(), and enhanced fallback handling.

+= Version 1.1.0 =

+This version includes new settings for the Posts Loop and Category Loop blocks, default CSS styles for links, and updates to user-interface components.

 == Installation ==